 Under the direction of conductor Alexis Hauser and chorus master Jean-Sébastien Vallée, the stage will be filled with remarkable Schulich musicians and alumni soloists Charlotte Siegel, Jenny Ivanovna, Benjamin Butterfield, and Philippe Sly, performing Beethoven’s Symphony No.9 in D minor, culminating in the unforgettable Ode to Joy.
 For almost 200 years, the ‘Ode to Joy’ has symbolised hope, unity and fellowship – across borders and through conflicts.

 To celebrate the closing of the University’s 200th anniversary celebrations, the McGill community is invited to attend for free.
-To receive tickets, you must register.

 October 23, 2022